M1cha/homeserver/README.md

 This IC prevents the CPU from entering lower power states.
 Here's the info you need to change the hidden BIOS setting to disable The root port it's connected to.
-IT was extracted from BIOS version `Pro-H610M-C-D4-SI-3401`.
+It was extracted from BIOS version `Pro-H610M-C-D4-SI-3401`.

 ```
 VarStore Guid: 4570B7F1-ADE8-4943-8DC3-406472842384, VarStoreId: 0x6, Size: 0x811, Name: "PchSetup"